hunter-morabito/RESTfulLibrary/README.md

 * Demo - Creating a Resource
 * Demo - Creating a Child Resource
 * Demo - Creating Child Resource with a Parent Resource
+* Demo - Creating a Collection of Resources
+* Demo - Working with Array Keys and Composite Keys
+* Demo - Handling POST to a Single Resource